Transcendent-Tapir/Spectral-Sleuths/index.md

   - A dangerous outlaw
   - A respected professor
   - A famous content creator
+  - An ambitious author
+  - An outcast researcher
   - something else
 - What else sets you apart from the other investigators
   - A keen sense of smell
   - Like catnip for Ghosts
   - A medical condition where you retain silver in your blood
   - Peculiarly forgettable
+  - Look remarably like someone famous
   - Something else

 Things that hold you back (answer 2):